- Accommodations for Disabilities: June 15

 Which placement exams should you take?
 The general rule of thumb is that if you have absolutely no prior experience with a subject, you do not need to take the placement exam.
 If you have any experience with a subject and are entertaining the possibility that you might take a course in that field at any point in your Haverford career, you should take the placement exam for that subject.
 You will have no other opportunity to do so.
 Some departments have specific guidelines that take precedence over this general rule of thumb.

 Most placement exams and surveys are available online beginning July 1 and should be completed by August 8.
 Some language placement exams are only available when you arrive at Haverford during Customs Week in August.
 If you are not able to complete the online tests, please contact your Dean Michael Martinez (email@example.com) or (610) 896-1293.

 Placement and credit are separate issues at the College.
 High scores on AP exams can carry transferable credit, which can be used toward fulfilling credit requirements toward graduation.
 However, high scores on AP exams will not automatically assure advanced placement in a particular subject at Haverford.
 Such placement depends upon judgments made by the appropriate departments based on your placement exams results or interviews with the chair.
 Advanced placement from Haverford placement exams administered online or during Customs Week will not carry credit.

 In order to accurately place you at the level which is best suited to your preparation and potential, you are expected to give your best effort while taking the exam under the principles of the Haverford Honor Code.
 To that end, you must complete the Academic Integrity Tutorial before taking your placement exams.

-Economics Placement - IMPORTANT NOTE: The econ exam is to place out of econ 105— which is the introductory course which covers both macroeconomics and microeconomics.
+Economics Placement - Not yet active.
+IMPORTANT NOTE: The econ exam is to place out of econ 105— which is the introductory course which covers both macroeconomics and microeconomics.
 Only students who have taken both a micro and macro economics course should consider taking the exam.

 Languages: General Information